cabalamat/rtmods/README.md

 ## Dependencies

+Rtmods requires:

-Rtmods requires Python 3.8 or later, plus a copy of Rule the Waves 2.
+* a copy of Rule the Waves 2
+* Python 3.8 or later
+* Git

 ## Installation